Lines 33099 and 33199 – Eligible medical expenses you can claim on your tax return

 To decide who should claim the medical expenses for Rob on line 33199, Richard and Pauline will have to make the same calculation using Rob’s net income.

-What documents do you need to support your medical expenses claim?
+Documents you need to support your medical expenses claim

 Do not send any documents with your tax return.
 Keep them in case the Canada Revenue Agency (CRA) asks to see them later.